C-ALun/tiktok-data-analysis/README.md

 to explore the interactive dashboards.

-If Power BI cannot locate the generated CSV files because the project has been moved to another computer, update the data-source paths through Power Query before refreshing the report.
+If Power BI cannot locate the generated CSV files after the project is moved to another computer, update the data-source paths through Power Query before refreshing the report.

 ---